Advocacy

 Ontario

 Ontario raw milk farmers and consumers have been fighting the ban on raw milk in the Ontario court system for many years.
 Several farmers have been charged, convicted or just settled under the offense of 'operating and illegal milk processing plant'.
 No charges have been brought based on food safety concerns.
-Do you know an MPP who can help us get a meeting with the Minister or Health or the Minister of Agriculture?
-Become a volunteer!
+A good summary of all the attempts to change the law by Ontrio activists, up to 2021 can be found on this site: (www.NaturalMilk.com cf.ca)

 Price Edward Island